W04 Learning Activity: Lazyloading Images

 Prepare

-Your objective is to load pages faster, and one way to do that is to provide only the essential content to the client/user as the content is requested through events such as scrolling down a page or through navigation.
-Native or browser-level lazy loading has evolved to be a built-in attribute that can be applied to select elements, including images.
+Your objective is to load pages faster by providing only the essential content to the user as it is requested through events such as scrolling or navigation.
+Native browser-level lazy loading is a built-in attribute that can be applied to select elements, including images.

 <img src="images/anyphoto.jpg" alt="A good description of the non decorative image" loading="lazy" width="300" height="500">

 resource immediately.
-The lazy attribute defers loading elements, such as an <img>
+The lazy value defers loading of elements, such as <img> or

-, until they are called into view by some user action, such as scrolling.
+<iframe>, until they come into view through user actions such as scrolling.

 "Lazy loading is a strategy to identify resources as non-blocking (non-critical) and load these only when needed.
 It's a way to shorten the length of the critical rendering path, which translates into reduced page load times.
 Lazy loading can occur on different moments in the application, but it typically happens on some user interactions such as scrolling and navigation." – MDN